maxwellabgit/Databasics-DfOps/README.md

 ### Summary

-While loops should be avoided at all costs unless other solutions do not exist. *__.apply lambda__* is a fantastic tool that dramatically increases processing speed.
+While loops should be avoided at all costs unless other solutions do not exist.
+A common alternative, *__.apply lambda__*, is a fantastic tool that dramatically increases processing speed.
 However, many programmers stop here when they could instead use *__numpy where__* or *__numpy select__* which are much more efficient and just as intuitive to use.